Embeddings Explained: The Hidden Technology Powering Every AI App

 3. Re-ranking (Optional but Powerful)

 The ANN search retrieves the top-k approximate matches by vector similarity.
-A cross-encoder re-ranker then scores each of those k candidates more precisely, taking both the query and the document chunk as joint input.
-This two-stage approach — fast ANN retrieval followed by expensive but accurate cross-encoder re-ranking — dramatically improves relevance.
+A cross-encoder re-ranker then scores each candidate more precisely, taking both the query and the document chunk as joint input.
+This two-stage approach (fast ANN retrieval followed by accurate cross-encoder re-ranking) dramatically improves relevance.
 Cohere's Rerank API and cross-encoder models from Hugging Face are the standard choices.

 Hybrid Search: The Production Standard